elztsang/angelix_findings/tests/memory-param/README.md

 FOr example, test case 1 creates an array of size 7 and accesses index 2.
 This passes the original program since 2 is non-negative, but it also follows the intended behavior of accessing an index within specified bounds (size = 7).

 Since I had no other test case satisfying these constraints, the repair program did what it was supposed to, with the information provided: "When x == 2, this test case passes."
-What ended up happening was the repair used 2 as it's repair case. (link to the file?)
+What ended up happening was the repair used 2 as it's repair case.
-(insert image here)

 Therefore, I had to create another "in-bounds" test case (#6) to have angelix infer the relationship between the array size and the index.
+You can see this at the `constant_example.png` located in this folder.

-This resulted in the final intended repair (try2.patch)
+This resulted in the final intended repair (try2.patch) which was a huge success!